Cyber Security

 What is Active Directory?

 Active Directory (AD) is a directory service developed by Microsoft for managing resources on a Windows domain network.
-It’s essentially a central database that stores information about all the users, computers, printers, and other devices connected to the network.
+It’s essentially a central database that stores information about all the users, computers, printers and other devices connected to the network.
+At Infinity Group, we help organisations optimise their AD environments to ensure secure, efficient access control and streamlined IT management across their infrastructure.

 Here’s a breakdown of key aspects of Active Directory: